yeganemehr/yeganemehr.net/content/posts/web-shot-refactoring.md

 ### Error Handling

-Another backend hurdle involved Satori, a library used for generating error messages.
+Another backend hurdle involved [Satori](https://github.com/vercel/satori), a library used for generating error messages.
 Since WebShot serves screenshots directly within HTML tags or Javascript programs, traditional JSON responses wouldn't suffice.
 The errors needed to be embedded within the image itself.

 {{<image src="/images/web-shot-refactoring/chrome-like-error.png" alt="Chrome Like Error" >}}

 Satori, with its magic (the specifics of which remain a mystery to me!), creates error messages mimicking Google Chrome's style.
-As I was using a Vue-based framework, I opted for v-satori, a Vue adapter for Satori. v-satori leverages Vue's built-in SSR to transpile components into HTML, which Satori-html then processes.
+As I was using a Vue-based framework, I opted for [v-satori](https://github.com/wobsoriano/v-satori), a Vue adapter for Satori. v-satori leverages Vue's built-in SSR to transpile components into HTML, which [satori-html](https://github.com/natemoo-re/satori-html) then processes.

 {{<mermaid>}}
 flowchart LR